Call Center Outsourcing: What are the Hidden Costs and Commitments?

 Contingency plans for natural disasters

 1- Outdated (and costly) SLAs

-Call center success is typically measured on traditional metrics: customer satisfaction, first response time, first call resolution and average handle time on your website or phone.
+Call center success, productivity, and team performance are typically measured on traditional metrics: customer satisfaction, first response time, first call resolution and average handle time on your website or phone.
 Today, many businesses see customer service as a revenue-generator rather than a cost center.
-Economically, call centers that don’t measure revenue-focused metrics could be costing their clients missed revenue.
+Economically, call centers that don’t measure revenue-focused metrics could be costing their clients missed revenue and wasting human capital.

 These metrics include: repurchase rate, customer effort score, the happiness of agents, and reduction in contacts per order (traditionally, there are incentives to drive more volume into a contact center.
 This is not, and should not, be the case anymore.)

 2- Cost of getting started with a call center

 As every business leader knows, time is money.
 The process of vetting a vendor via an RFP and negotiating a call center contract can take months.
 That’s time and resources that could be put towards other, revenue-focused business initiatives.

 Additionally, there’s the recruiting, training, and onboarding of customer support agents that can take weeks at a call center.
 Still, employee attrition remains a big problem in contact centers, and maintaining adequate staffing levels is a struggle.
 This can be attributed to inadequate learning opportunities, toxic culture, low to zero wage increase, and other factors outside the control of management like a call center agent’s preference to engage in freelancing.

 The time spent in this process is better spent finding staffing and technology solutions that can ramp up and down quickly, without affecting the quality of support (or even costlier: a brand’s reputation).